Liam Ryan has a civil practice, split between medium to high value personal injury actions, clinical negligence and commercial litigation.

-He has a noted specialism in stress at work and psychiatric injury claims, a growing area in which his knowledge and enthusiasm ensure he strives and achieves for the best possible result for his clients.
-He has a growing clinical negligence practise and is increasingly sought out in claims with a psychiatric component.
-His commercial practise increasingly deals with employment relationships, data protection and costs issues.
+He has a noted specialism in stress at work and psychiatric injury claims, where is often instructed by both Claimants and Defendants from the start, to the conclusion of claims.
+In his clinical negligence practice, he is sought out to act in claims with a psychiatric component.
+His commercial practice increasingly deals with employment relationships, data protection and costs issues.
 He is commercial astute and realistic in his advice, but not afraid of challenging work and conflict.

 He acts for both Claimants and Defendants and is regularly instructed to advise, draft documents and to appear in both the County and High Court.

 Liam is ranked by the Legal 500 (Tier 4) and Chambers UK Bar (Tier 3) as a leading junior in Personal Injury at the London Bar.

 He is described as having “an excellent knowledge and understanding of occupational stress claims” (Legal 500 2021) an “encyclopaedic understanding and a real passion for stress law” (legal 500 2019) and “Very enthusiastic and keen to run challenging and borderline cases.
 He builds up a rapport with his clients.”
 “He has a real flair for stress at work cases and has an encyclopedic knowledge of this subject matter.”
 (Chambers UK Bar 2021)

 He is the author of the textbook “A Practical Guide to Psychiatric Injury in Personal Injury Claims”.